DrBibop/RoR2VRMod/README.md

 ### Wouldn't it be nauseating to play in VR?
 Each person has a different level of tolerance regarding motion sickness and VR.
 Despite that, Risk of Rain 2 was not intended to be played in VR.
 This means that getting motion sick is more likely, especially with high mobility characters such as Loader or Mercenary.
 We plan to make the VR experience better for players in the future and feedback regarding this issue would be very appreciated.

-### Where are my VR hands?
-Your hands will appear once you start a game.
-The menus don't use any motion controls at the moment.
-You can simply use the joysticks to navigate.

 ### Can I play using the VR Mod in multiplayer with my non-VR friends?
 Yes!
 The mod is only required for VR players.
 You can play with vanilla players just fine too!